marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 The loader snap output goes to _any_ debugger so let us write one that is designed specifically for this task.

-We can make use of the debugger logic from "Using the Windows Debugging API" published in CVu March 2011 and also available as &#91;Simple Debugger&#93;.
+We can make use of the debugger logic from "Using the Windows Debugging API" published in CVu March 2011 and also available as [Simple Debugger](../Simple_Debugger).
 The two basic parts to writing a simple Windows debugger are:
 - Passing the flag `DEBUG_PROCESS` to the call to `CreateProcess`
 - Repeatedly calling the pair of functions `WaitForDebugEvent` and `ContinueDebugEvent` to obtain and handle successive debug events from the target process.